pydoit/doit/doc/cmd_other.rst

 Apart from ``file_dep`` you can use the parameter ``watch`` to pass extra paths to be watched for (including folders).
-If paths are folders their subfolders will not be watched unless these subfolders are also part of the given extra paths.
+If paths are folders their sub-folders will not be watched unless these sub-folders are also part of the given extra paths.
 The ``watch`` parameter can also be specified for a group of "sub-tasks".

 .. literalinclude:: tutorial/empty_subtasks.py